2009 Porsche Supercup

 The 2009 Porsche Mobil 1 Supercup season was the 17th Porsche Supercup season.
 The races were all supporting races in the 2009 Formula One season.
 The calendar went across Europe and to Bahrain and the United Arab Emirates in Asia.
 Jeroen Bleekemolen won the title, finishing every single race on the podium.

 Teams and drivers

-In the Porsche Supercup the 911 GT3 Cup type 997 is deployed - a car based on the Porsche 911 Carrera.
-All vehicles are technically identical: 450 hp, sequential six-speed gearbox, aero pack, Porsche Ceramic Composite Brake (PCCB), 1,200 kg.
-The PCCB is deployed exclusively in Porsche Supercup.
+In the Porsche Supercup, the Porsche 911 GT3 Cup type 997 is the standard competition vehicle.
+This car, based on the Porsche 911 Carrera, is specifically designed for motorsport.
+All cars in the series are technically identical, ensuring a focus on driver skill and strategy.
+The technical specifications of the car include: